aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/page-margins/_index.md

 ﻿---
-title: Page Margins - Aspose.Words for JasperReports
+title: Page Margins
+second_title: Aspose.Words for JasperReports
 articleTitle: Page Margins
 linktitle: Page Margins
 description: "JasperReports print model does not allow exporters to detect the page margins specified in the report design.
 Aspose.Words for JasperReports uses a special algorithm to work this out."